 As I read success stories for this Lularoe review, it became clear that there’s definitely money to be made here.
 But it won’t come without a serious time and financial investment.
 Is LuLaRoe really the fashion business opportunity it's made out to be, or a pyramid scheme that will have you wondering if you’ve been scammed?

-Please note, I am not a member or an affiliate of LuLaRoe.
-This review has been researched with information and testimonials that are available online in the public domain.
+Please note, I am not a member or an affiliate for LuLaRoe.
+This review has been researched with information and/or testimonials that are available online in the public domain.
 Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
 See full disclaimer for more info

 What is LuLaRoe?

 LuLaRoe is a direct selling clothing company founded in 2012 by Deanne Brady (Stidham).
 As a single mother with 7 children and a background in network marketing, she was inspired to start liquidating end of season dresses to friends and family.
 Her experience and entrepreneurial spirit lead to the realization of her dream… her own fashion and clothing line.

 The name LuLaRoe comes from the name of Deanne’s first 3 granddaughters, Lucy, Lola and Monroe.
 However, the obvious comparison is that of a more established brand of similar clothing, Lululemon.